Adult adjusting car seats for young children

 How old does my child have to be to ride in the front seat?

+Children under 13 are safest in the back seat.
 The American Academy of Pediatrics states all children younger than 13 years should be restrained in the rear seats of vehicles for optimal protection (and in a car seat or booster seat when appropriate).

 When can my child ride forward-facing instead of rear-facing?